 The "Use Classes Order" categorises many common uses into groups.
-If the existing and proposed use are in the same group, for example, changing from one kind of shop to another, then permission is not required.
-Other changes of use, from a use in one group to a use in another, can be 'permitted development'.
-This means that you do not have to apply for planning permission.
+Generally, if the change falls within the same group, e.g. from one kind of shop to another, permission is not required i.e. it is permitted development.
+However, this may depend on the circumstances and especially on the change in any impact on the wider environment.
 Also in some occasions there may be a condition on your original planning permission that restricts the use so this should also be checked.